 It is imperative that the community embrace the GSUL as the place to come for assistance and to receive services that will provide life-changing opportunities.
 That is why we have prioritized partnering with community leaders, schools, the faith community and other nonprofits and community-based organizations.

 As we work to be a moving force within our local community, we are happy to commit our resources and our time to building up community-based support while growing our network of corporate, foundation and government supporters.
 The Board of Directors have been a huge stanchion for this organization.
-I am grateful to each of them for their dedicated support as well as the leadership of Mayor Kevin Johnson during this transition period.
+I am grateful to each of them for their dedicated support.

 The GSUL has a tremendous opportunity to transform and empower residents of the DPH neighborhood as well as the Sacramento region.
 Our doors are open wide and will continue to empower communities and change lives in Sacramento.